InstallerLegacy/virtualhub.eu.org/docs/1970s/1975/index.md

 ---
 keywords: [1970s, 1975]
 image: ./1975.webp
-description: "There was one operating system of our interest which was released in the year 1975.
-It was:"
+description: "There were four operating system of our interest which were released in the year 1975.
+They were:"
 sidebar_position: 7
 ---